|PAGE Fact Sheet|

 The PAGE Membership Department includes 14 membership service representatives and four college services representatives (most are former seasoned educators) who provide hands-on, localized support to educators and emerging educators and to K-12 schools and colleges throughout Georgia.

-PAGE is the nation’s second largest independent teacher’s association.
+With more than 92,000 members, PAGE is the nation’s second largest independent teacher’s association.
 It was founded in 1975 by a small group of educators who believed that a professional educator focuses on the best interests of children, works in a professional manner for positive results and does not resort to militant or adversarial actions.
 PAGE values the right of every educator to freely choose his or her professional affiliations without coercive control by national or state groups.

 PAGE does not endorse political candidates or contribute to campaigns, but works to establish collegial relationships with elected officials to promote positive legislation for education.
 PAGE members serve on all major education groups, such as the Professional Standards Commission, the Teachers Retirement Board of Trustees and the Georgia Partnership for Excellence in Education.